ddaugher/backoffice_docs/source/tiers-pricing.rst

 Bandwidth     1tb/mo
 ============= ======

-[1] Because Gigalixir runs on Google Compute Engine, you may bump into an issue with connections that stay idle for 10m.
+[1] Because BackofficeDocs runs on Google Compute Engine, you may bump into an issue with connections that stay idle for 10m.
 For more information and how to work around it, see https://cloud.google.com/compute/docs/troubleshooting
 [2] We do have a timeout of 60 minutes for connections after an nginx configuration reload.
 If you have a long-lived websocket connection and our nginx configuration is reloaded, the connection will be dropped 60 minutes later.
 Unfortunately, nginx reloads happen frequently under Kubernetes.